Expository Text Generation: Imitate, Retrieve, Paraphrase: Introduction

+These issues can be ascribed to two limitations of retrieval-augmented LMs. \textbf{First}, these models create text all at once rather than sentence-by-sentence, risking factual errors due to the challenge of modeling long-range dependencies \cite{maynez2020faithfulness, 10.1145/3571730}. \textbf{Second}, these models may fail to find nuanced facts in the knowledge source, since they use the generic input topic as the query \cite{lewis2020retrieval}.
+For example, querying with a university name will likely not result in the retrieval of a nuanced fact like the university's ranking.
+However, if we perform sentence-level content planning \cite{hua-wang-2019-sentence} (e.g. plan that the next sentence should look something like: ``\emph{The University of Illinois is ranked \#32}''), we can create fine-grained queries.
+Although these fine-grained queries may contain hallucinated facts (e.g. an incorrect university ranking), they will also include high-quality information-seeking keywords (e.g. ``is ranked'') that increase the chance of retrieving the correct facts, reducing factual errors.

+To overcome these problems, we design a framework named \textbf{Imitate, Retrieve, Paraphrase (IRP)}.
+Rather than generating text all at once, IRP operates at the sentence level and iteratively uses three key modules: the Imitator, Retriever, and Paraphraser.
+First, conditioned on the text that has been already generated for the output (or initially, a user-given prefix), the \textbf{Imitator} produces a stylistic content plan that outlines the next sentence of the output.
+The stylistic content plan may contain hallucinated entities, but it will correctly outline \emph{which entities} should be discussed, making it an effective query for retrieving facts to include in the next sentence.
+To create this plan, the Imitator is trained to mimic the style of expository texts in the training set.

+Next, the \textbf{Retriever} uses the content plan to obtain said facts from the knowledge source.
+Finally, to generate the next sentence, the \textbf{Paraphraser} synthesizes the retrieved facts in the style of the content plan.
+This sentence is appended to the output document and the process is repeated until the Imitator decides that the output is complete.
+Overall, IRP generates text sentence-by-sentence and retrieves facts with fine-grained queries to preserve factuality, while the Paraphraser maintains the style of the expository document domain.
+This design addresses the issues of retrieval-augmented LMs, resulting in factual expository texts that adhere to the style of the domain (shown in Figure~\ref{fig:expository}).

-To our knowledge, this is the first work to explore the task of expository text generation.
-Hence, we study the effectiveness of IRP on three diverse, newly-collected datasets: university descriptions, medical information on prescription drugs, and history sections of Wikipedia articles in computer science.
-Through extensive experiments, we show that IRP produces higher-quality expository text compared to state-of-the-art models.
-Further, we observe that human judges find the outputs of IRP more factually correct compared to these baselines.
+We study the effectiveness of IRP on three diverse, newly-collected datasets: university descriptions, medical drug information, and computer science history Wikipedia articles.
+Through extensive experiments, we show that IRP produces more factual expository texts compared to existing models.
+Further, human judges find the outputs of IRP to have the best balance between style and factuality.

 Our contributions can be summarized as follows: